jldec/jldec.me/content/blog/getting-started-i18n-with-paraglide-and-fink.md

 Last week I had the [pleasure](the-web-it-for-everyone.md) of being at the Svelte Society London gettogether.
 The evening started with a talk about i18n by [@loris_sigrist](https://twitter.com/loris_sigrist) from [inlang](https://inlang.com/).

-I was impressed by the story of [paraglide-js](https://inlang.com/m/gerre34r/library-inlang-paraglideJs) which uses a compiler to morph translatable strings into tree-shakable javascript functions.
+I was impressed by the story of [paraglide-js](https://inlang.com/m/gerre34r/library-inlang-paraglideJs) which compiles translatable strings into tree-shakable javascript functions.
 This can improve both the developer experience, with IntelliSense, and the user experience, with reduced bundle sizes.

 In this post I cover:
   1. Trying out paraglide-js with the SvelteKit demo app.